 Looking for ways to create a table of contents in Excel?
 Then, you’ve come to the right place!
 You can create a table of contents in Excel to navigate to the worksheet of your choice with just one click.
 In this article, we’ll demonstrate 4 handy ways to automatically create a table of contents in Excel.

-4 Ways to Create Table of Contents Automatically in Excel
+How to Create Table of Contents Automatically in Excel: 4 Creative Ways

 Admittedly, Excel does not offer any feature to generate a table of contents.
 Instead, you can utilize Excel functions, VBA code, and keyboard shortcuts to obtain a table of contents.
 Therefore, without further delay, let’s see each method individually.